Take a look at the 5 Pet Insurance companies for Dogs, and keep your pup healthy and your wallet happy. Here's the scoop:

 - Age limit: From 6 months, but dogs aged over 6 years will need a vet exam within 30 days of becoming insured

-How to Choose The Best Pet Insurance for Dogs
+How to Choose The Right Pet Insurance for Your Dog

-Before you buy a dog insurance policy, it’s important to compare all the costs, not just the monthly premiums.
+Before you take out renters insurance for dogs, it’s important to compare all the costs, not just the monthly premiums.
 Even if the premiums are low, you might end up with a high deductible, low reimbursement level, or a low annual payment limit that could end up costing you more in the long run.

 It’s also vital to check that your dog’s insurance plan covers all of the issues you might need.
 Some dog insurance policies include alternative medicine, some cover routine care like checkups and shots, and some pay for overnight hospital stays and surgery.
 Think about what your dog might need, and then read our review of the 5 best pet insurance companies for dogs so that you can pick the best dog insurance plan for your pet.